Theta-positive branching in varying environment: Introduction

 \subsubsection{Remarks}

-\begin{enumerate} \item The division into five classes (i)-(v) is a modified version of the classification suggested in \cite{Ke} for the branching processes in variable environment with discrete time.
+\begin{enumerate} \item The division into five classes (i)-(v) is a modified version of the classification suggested in \cite{Ke} for the branching processes in varying environment with discrete time.
 In \cite{Ke}, the classes (iv) and (v) are considered as one class called subcritical. \item There is a potential for applying the results of this paper in machine learning due to the following recently found link between iterated generating functions and deep neural networks \cite{LT, LPSS}.
 Consider a fully connected neural network with random weights.
 Under mild conditions on the activation functions such neural network in the infinite-width limit converges to a Gaussian process \cite{Hanin}.
 The covariance kernel of this Gaussian process can be calculated in terms of compositions of dual activation functions introduced in~\cite{Daniely}.
 As it was noted in~\cite{LT}, if $L_{2}$ norm of an activation function with respect to Gaussian measure equals one, then its dual activation is a probability generating function and therefore the corresponding covariance kernel can be expressed using compositions of probability generating functions. \item We plan to extend the setting of the current paper using the ideas of \cite{SL,SC} and consider the theta-branching processes in varying environment with defective reproduction laws having $h_t(1)<1$.
-Some inspiration for this future work will come from the recent related paper \cite{KM}. \end{enumerate}
+Some inspiration for this future work will come from the recent related paper \cite{KM}. \item An important direction opened by these results is the study of theta-positive branching processes in random environments; see, for instance, the recent papers \cite{AG, AH} dealing with the discrete-time setting.
+In light of the latter reference, one might even consider the alternative title \emph{“Power-fractional branching in varying environment”} for this paper. \end{enumerate}